churc/MajorStudio1/index.md

 #### Qualitative Project [Where uncertainty falls: the incidence of the word "uncertain" in The Met's collection](https://churc.github.io/MajorStudio1/MetProjectsQual/uncertainty)

-### Artworks in The Met in relation to the contextual words surrounding them.
-Display groups of works connected by a particular search word, as another way of entering the collection.
+### Display groups of artworks connected by a particular search word, as another way of entering the collection.
 Are the images related, where do the references appear, what reference similarities or variations are there between different objects?

-### Search word 'uncertain' where that word appears in any part of the textural material surrounding an art object.
+### [Json file](https://github.com/churc/MajorStudio1/tree/master/MetProjectsQual/uncertainty/assets) of the artworks returned by two searches on The Met Collection for objects that are in the public domain and that have artwork images.
+"Uncertain" and "uncertainty" searches returns 426 artworks (March 2018).
 The visualization focuses on the relation of text and image.
-Include a degree of hiding / uncertainty in the interface.

-### [Json file](https://github.com/churc/MajorStudio1/tree/master/MetProjectsQual/uncertainty/assets) of the artworks returned by two searches on The Met Collection for objects that are in the public domain and that have artwork images.
-Searches "uncertain" and "uncertainty" returns 426 artworks (March 2018).
 ### Titles and dates hidden, each visible on hover.
 Click on green button for titles, dates.
 204 artworks have uncertain/ty in their web label descriptions.
 Since these descriptions are not meant to be used elsewhere, each artwork is linked to its website image with web label.
 ### The word uncertain/ty is depicted where it occurs within the web label text.
 ### Material type selections: paintings, sculpture, textiles, clay, stone, glass, ink, paper; and specific time periods link to The Met website searches.